Rufus For Real

 • Thinly sliced onion: Optional, but adds sharpness and classic BBQ bite.

-These pulled pork sliders are easy to customize — use what you love or what you already have.
+These pulled pork sliders with slaw are easy to customize depending on the flavor profile you want.

-• Choose your pork cut: Pork picnic roast, pork butt, or pork shoulder all work beautifully here.
-Any of these cuts will cook down into tender, pull-apart pork.
+• Use your favorite pork cut: Pork shoulder, pork butt, or picnic roast all cook down into tender shredded pork.

-• Switch the BBQ sauce: Carolina mustard BBQ sauce is classic, but a tomato-based BBQ sauce works just as well.
-Use your favorite store-bought sauce or homemade.
+• Swap the BBQ sauce: Carolina mustard sauce adds tang, but traditional tomato-based BBQ sauce works just as well.

-• Change the buns: Sweet Hawaiian rolls are a favorite, but slider buns, brioche buns, potato rolls, or even standard hamburger buns all work great.
+• Change the buns: Hawaiian rolls, brioche buns, potato rolls, or classic slider buns all work well for pulled pork sliders.

 pulled pork sliders

-• Drain excess liquid: Remove as much cooking liquid as possible before adding the pork to the buns to prevent soggy sliders.
+• Drain excess liquid: Too much cooking liquid can make the slider buns soggy.

-Add the pork roast, BBQ sauce, chicken broth, and all-purpose seasoning to a Dutch oven.
-Cover and cook in a 250°F oven for about 8 hours, or until the pork is fall-apart tender and shreds easily.
+Add the pork, BBQ sauce, broth, and seasonings to a Dutch oven.
+Cover and cook at 250°F for 7–8 hours, or until the pork is fall-apart tender and shreds easily.

-Add the pork roast, BBQ sauce, chicken broth, and all-purpose seasoning to the Instant Pot.
-Secure the lid and cook on high pressure.
-Allow a 15-minute natural release, then carefully release any remaining pressure.
-Shred the pork and build your sliders.
+Add the pork, BBQ sauce, broth, and seasonings to the Instant Pot.
+Cook on HIGH pressure for 60–75 minutes, depending on the size of the roast.
+Allow a 15-minute natural release before shredding the pork and assembling the sliders.

 pulled pork sliders